-While the goal of education is to teach diversity of thought and perspective, it is rarely achieved.
-Limiting factors such as background, experience of teachers and even field of study creates roadblocks in thinking and perspective.
+While the goal of education is to teach the diversity of thought and perspective, it is rarely achieved.
+Limiting factors such as background, the experience of teachers and even field of study create roadblocks in thinking and perspective.
 Irrespective of cost or distinction, education seldom teaches to take decisions in a way as to have a certain positive effect.

-The question then arises, is there a method to take better decisions?
-Moving beyond conventional thinking of rationality, logic and experience, we should first ask pertinent questions on how we think, what constitutes sources of information, and even our biases before even starting the reasoning process.
+The question then arises, is there a method to make better decisions?
+Moving beyond conventional thinking of rationality, logic, and experience, we should first ask pertinent questions on how we think, what constitutes sources of information, and even our biases before even starting the reasoning process.

 Let me give you a short introduction to this.
 The 16 Padarthas are:

-- Pramana or means of right knowledge – most have their own predefined avenues which they consider to be the best source for right knowledge.
+- प्रमाण: (Pramana) or means of right knowledge – most have their own predefined avenues which they consider to be the best source for the right knowledge.
 Most of the times these are either publications or confidants or historical experiences.

-- Vada – Debate – When you are being compelled by those with equal power and influence as much as you – you can be easily compelled to take the wrong decision provided you do not put up a strong case.
-Vada is the only way by which you can possibly avert taking decision that could possibly be counterproductive to your personal as well as your institutional interest.
-For this one’s judgement is held up to debate and arguments by others especially with those having a different perspective.
+- वाद: (Vada) – Debate – When you are being compelled by those with equal power and influence as much as you-you can be easily compelled to take the wrong decision provided you do not put up a strong case.
+Vada is the only way by which you can possibly avert taking a decision that could possibly be counterproductive to your personal as well as your institutional interest.
+For this one’s judgment is held up to debate and arguments by others especially with those having a different perspective.

-- Hetvabhasa – Fallacious reasoning – Consider a person is seeking your support for a very cause about which you’ve no idea whatsoever.
+- हेत्वभास: (Hetvabhasa) – Fallacious reasoning – Consider a person is seeking your support for a very cause about which you’ve no idea whatsoever.
 Yet, you need information to take any decision.
-In such circumstances you can pretend to be absolutely knowledgeable about the subject matter and simply raise reasons out of nowhere or thin air.
-These objections will result in responses which can make the person show his/her true colours.
-This is the most effective methodology when you have to engage a sales person who comes to you with recommendations.
+In such circumstances, you can pretend to be absolutely knowledgeable about the subject matter and simply raise reasons out of nowhere or thin air.
+These objections will result in responses which can make the person show his/her true colors.
+This is the most effective methodology when you have to engage a salesperson who comes to you with recommendations.

-- Chala – Casuistry or unfair reasoning – this could be a crucial method to retort to while trying to choose the best person for a very important task – Job interviews.
-When you are absolutely unfair in reasoning the person often get stressed and shows his true colours.
-Handling stress is a very crucial part in today’s world.
+- छल: (Chala) – Casuistry or unfair reasoning – this could be a crucial method to retort to while trying to choose the best person for a very important task – Job interviews.
+When you are absolutely unfair in reasoning the person often get stressed and shows his true colors.
+Handling stress is a very crucial part of today’s world.
 How much stress a person can take before breaking is crucial to determining if the person is up to the task.
 Chala is the best way to determine such qualities while taking the right decision.
-Another aspect of Chala is mistaking correlation for causation, in many journals and debates, for example homelessness causes crime is a correlation as causative factors such as drug abuse are not considered.
+Another aspect of Chala is mistaking correlation for causation, in many journals and debates, for example, homelessness causes crime is a correlation as causative factors such as drug abuse are not considered.
 Further, if all homeless people resorted to crime, the statistics would be overwhelming.

-- Jaati – Futile Rejoinder – When a person is giving you an argument to make a decision and you are unclear about the consequences; making futile rejoinder could be of great use.
-For example if a person is telling you how cheap the product is – you could say “So it’s cheap thing!”
+- जाति (Jaati) – Futile Rejoinder – When a person is giving you an argument to make a decision and you are unclear about the consequences; making futile rejoinder could be of great use.
+For example, if a person is telling you how cheap the product is – you could say “So it’s a cheap thing!”
 If he says the quality is good “I can determine what quality a cheap thing can provide.”
 Such arguments can frustrate the person provided he’s without stamina or patience.
 Patience and persistence is a crucial factor since it’s the hallmark of a genuine person.
-Jaati is the best way to determine this quality – enabling you to take better decision.
+Jaati is the best way to determine this quality – enabling you to take a better decision.

-- Nigraha Sthana – Clinchers – Unless we are clear what we want and why we want it and the consequence that entail when we get it – it makes no sense to take any decisions.
+- निग्रहस्थान: (Nigraha Sthana) – Clinchers – Unless we are clear what we want and why we want it and the consequence that entails when we get it – it makes no sense to take any decisions.
 At times, the best decision is not to take a decision.
 Postponing something is not always bad.
-However, there are times when you get all that information you require and can take a decision in a moment, for example you are thirsty and you get a bottle of water.
-It’s a decision you could take in a faction of a second.
+However, there are times when you get all that information you require and can take a decision in a moment, for example, you are thirsty and you get a bottle of water.
+It’s a decision you could take in a fraction of a second.
 You don’t need to wait for it.
 Imagine you need to get into a college and your scores are less – then you take whatever comes your way.
 You can take some decisions in a moment’s notice when you are clear of your situation and resources.
-Decision making is most easy when you’ve a firm grip of your own self, situation, resources, good judgement of people as well as time.
+Decision making is most easy when you have a firm grip of your own self, situation, resources, good judgment of people as well as time.
 Here you specifically look for just the right thing you need to take a decision – then the answer is yes or no.